kacperski36/kacperski36/README.md

 ### Hi there, I'm Kacper 👋

-` Game Developer | Web Developer`
+` Game Developer | Web Developer | Programming Coach`

 ### About me 😄

-- 🌱 I’m currently learning Node.js with React
+- 🌱 I’m currently learning Node.js with React, and C# with Unity
 - 👯 I'm looking to collaborate on Web Dev or Game Dev projects.
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/kacper-walczak-457980257/)